LeeBoonKong/redsquare_backend/README.md

 Run loadTest.html to test the api at load.

-/checkHash will return 200 when the requirement is met.
+/checkHash will return 200 when the requirement is met, else, 400 will be returned.